-Easement Dispute Lawyer in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley Serving Southern California
+Easement Dispute Lawyer in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California Serving California

 Easements are an important factor to take into account when buying real property.
 Easement laws for both the landowner and the individual seeking the rights to use the easement have varying degrees of complexity, and can therefore be hard to follow.
 Carefully examining both the land title and any easement documents with the guidance of a real estate litigation attorney can help solve easement disputes in a timely and cost-effective manner.

 An easement is defined as “a burden or servitude upon land, whether or not attached to other land as an incident or appurtenance, that allows the holder of the burden or servitude to do acts upon the land” Cal.
 Civ.
 Code § 887.010.
 In other words, an easement is a limited, non-possessory right to enter or use the real property of another for a specified purpose.
 Easements allow access to other properties or a resource for individuals who do not own that land.
 A common example of an easement would be the right to use another’s land via a road or path to reach a main road, ocean, or other important landmark.

 Easements are divided into two separate categories: the dominant estate and the servient estate.
 The dominant estate is the land that gains the benefit of the easements and the servient estate is the one encumbered by it.
 For example, if landowner A enjoys an easement across landowner B’s property, then landowner A is the dominant estate and landowner B is the servient estate.
 Understanding the difference between dominant and servient estates is one of the first steps to better understanding easements.